THE AFFILIATE MARKETING PRIMER

 There are a couple of major aspects to affiliate tracking/experimenting, each of which is solved by a nifty bit of software I can recommend.

-(The Ultimate Link Tracker software was further adapted when SiteSell produced Site Build It!, the fantastic theme-site-building, webhosting, domain-name-registering service that is making waves on the web as you read.
+(The Ultimate Link Tracker software, originally sold elsewhere, was adapted and enhanced when SiteSell produced Site Build It!, the fantastic theme-site-building, webhosting, domain-name-registering service that has been making waves on the web for years now.
 Great tracking and help with pay-per-click SEs are just two of the many usually-expensive features that Site Build It! brings to webmasters in one inexpensive, integrated package.
 In fact, SiteSell keeps adding more and more powerful features, without charging extra for any of them.
-If, after reading about SBI! on the site, you're interested in winning a free Site Build It! site, there's a monthly sweepstakes!)
+If, after reading about SBI! on the site, you're interested in winning a free Site Build It! site, there's often a monthly sweepstakes.)

 Another, similar, way to track your advertising efforts is via affiliate program management software.
 No, you don't need to operate an affiliate program to make use of it!...
 You can just use a cheap version to code each of your ads (including affiliate links) with an affiliate ID number.
-SimpleAffiliate is a good basic program that costs under $30US.
-While it's not what I'd recommend as affiliate program management software for most people (see "Setting Up an Affiliate Program, Part 2" for that), it's just fine for this purpose.
+SimpleAffiliate is a good basic program that used to be sold for $67US and is, at time of writing, now free.
+Whether or not you want to use it as affiliate program management software (see "Setting Up an Affiliate Program, Part 2" for information on some other options), it's just fine for this purpose.
 (If you don't want to position yourself for the free form of tracking above!)

 Site Build It! also tracks CTR ratios for the links placed, or ending up, there.
 Even if you are already hosted somewhere else, you might think of switching to SBI in order to take advantage of its array of add-on components. ...I did! - and I was very happy with the results.
 SBI is an especially good choice for the first year or two of hosting, even if you decide later on to transfer to a different vendor - because it is so good at "training you up right" as a webmaster, and at bringing traffic to your door.